MileHacker Logo

 • Doctor'the Cave of Beach: Famous for clear turquoise waters and white sand.
 Renowned for its believed healing properties.
 Entrance fee applies.
 Facilities available.

 • Hip Strip (Gloucester Avenue): Montego Bay's main tourist road.
 Represents the modern tourist face of MoBay.
-Lively with shops, bars, and restaurants.
+Lively having stores, bars, and restaurants.

 • Sam Sharpe Square: Historic heart of downtown Montego Bay.
 Named after National Hero Samuel Sharpe, slave rebellion leader.
 Features a cage, fountain, and monument.